ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

    ​

-##Send and monitor push notifications.
+##Configure,Send, and Monitor push notifications.

 1. Push notifications SDK is already imported into the project with